-The CARES Act Grant Application is available on Academic Works.
-You may contact CaresActGrant@latech.edu for information on the CARES Act Grant Application or by utilizing the chat feature on the Financial Aid website.
-Students must submit their CARES Act Grant Application for the no later than the close of business by the following deadline:
+The CARES ACT Grant Application is available on https://latech.academicworks.com/.
+You may contact firstname.lastname@example.org for information on the CARES ACT Grant Application or by utilizing the chat feature on the Financial Aid website.
+Students must submit their CARES ACT Grant Application no later than the close of business by the following deadline:

-Decisions regarding funding will be made on a case-by-case basis and are considered final.
+Awarding of funds is made on a case-by-case basis, and decisions are considered final.

 Students who do not meet the submission date will have their grant applications considered only if funding is still available.

 Criteria for CARES Act grant application

 Students who do not meet the qualifications below will be unable to see or apply for the CARES Act Grant on Academic Works.

 In order to qualify for CARES ACT Grant Application, students must: